aungmawjj/juria-blockchain/docs/index.md

 cd tests
 go run .
 ```
-The test script will compile `cmd/juria` and setup cluster of 4 nodes with different ports on local machine.
+The test script will compile `cmd/juria` and set up a cluster of 4 nodes with different ports on the local machine.
-Experiments from `tests/experiments` will be run and health check will be performed throughout the tests.
+Experiments from `tests/experiments` will be run and health checks will be performed throughout the tests.

-***NOTE**: Network simmulation experiments are only run on the remote linux cluster.*
+***NOTE**: Network simulation experiments are only run on the remote linux cluster.*

 ## Documentation
 * [Key Concepts]({{site.baseurl}}{% link key-concepts/index.md %})